positively-charged/bcc/doc/details.md

 <h5>From nullable to non-nullable</h5>

 A nullable reference cannot be assigned to a non-nullable reference variable.
-The `!!` operator confirms that a nullable reference is not the null reference by performing the above null check:
+The `!!` operator confirms that a nullable reference is not the null reference by performing the above null check and returns the nullable reference as a non-nullable reference:

 ```
 script "Main" open {